idontlikecreatingaccounts/tsoha/README.md

+A simple message board application with support for subforums.
+Each subforum is comprised of threads chaining together messages.

+Features:
+* Ability to create an account, log in and log out
+* A front page listing all boards and their recent activity
+* Creating a thread
+* Replying to a thread
+* Editing and deleting messages
+* Search
+* Admin and moderation tools
+* Hidden boards
+* User privileges

+---

+Kurssimateriaalista kopioitu alkuperäinen:

 Keskustelusovellus

 Sovelluksessa näkyy keskustelualueita, joista jokaisella on tietty aihe.
 Alueilla on keskusteluketjuja, jotka muodostuvat viesteistä.
 Jokainen käyttäjä on peruskäyttäjä tai ylläpitäjä.